-Similarly, factors such as the cause of the accident, the role of the commercial vehicle carrier, and other conditions can affect a settlement amount.
-If you or a loved one suffered harm in an 18-wheeler accident, you have the right to go after justice.
-Victims who sustain injuries and other forms of loss may be entitled to monetary awards in the form of a settlement.
+Similarly, factors such as the accident cause, the commercial vehicle carrier’s role, and other conditions can affect your settlement amount.
+If you or a loved one suffered injuries in an 18-wheeler accident, you have the right to pursue justice.

-Similarly, other considerations will factor into a total settlement amount, such as:
+Similarly, a total settlement sum could account for factors such as:

 For a free legal consultation, call (337) 777-7777

-Determining The Amount Of Damages You Can Recover In An 18-Wheeler Accident
+Determining the Damages You Can Recover After an 18-Wheeler Accident

 - Bills for counseling sessions